Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tinfer_5_pr.md

 </div>
 <div class='question question'>

-Zoe, Laura, Sam, Ali and Craig cach gave one of the others a present.
+Zoe, Laura, Sam, Ali and Craig each gave one of the others a present.
 No one got two presents.

 Laura received a CD.
 Ali received a book.
 Craig gave a video.
 Ali gave a scarf, but not to Craig.
 Sam gave a puzzle and did not receive the scarf.